conlpate/dsc-phase-3-project/README.md

 ![ConfusionMatrixVan](https://github.com/conlpate/dsc-phase-3-project/blob/main/images/vanilla%20model.png)

-#### After looking at our initial RFC to predict mental illness in police shooting fatalities, one thing becomes apparent:
+### After looking at our initial RFC to predict mental illness in police shooting fatalities, one thing becomes apparent:
-	- Our model cannot predict true cases of mental illness.
+	- Our vanilla model, highly imbalanced, cannot predict true cases of mental illness.

 #### Where to Go?

 As we want to minimize type II errors (inaccurate reports of mental illness presence), the model needs to primarily focus on false negatives.
-We are less concerned with the model predicting if someone does NOT have an associated mental health issue.
-With that in mind, we'll iterate through multiple models, all while focusing on increasing the recall score.
+With that in mind, we'll iterate through multiple models, all while focusing on increasing recall.

 #### Methods of Model Analysis